fire2a/docs/docs/qgis-cookbook/README.md

 {: style="text-align: right;"}

 ### make it writable
-Recommended for machines with a single user, or to share modifications to the environment to all users (explainer gif after)
+Recommended for machines with a single user, or to share modifications to the environment to all users (explainer video after)

 Also to integrate a local cplex install with QGIS python environment (see our decision optimization algorithms)